imagej/imagej.github.io/_pages/plugins/mamut/getting-started.md

 ### Linking spots with the popup menu item.

 Make sure you have a TrackScheme window open, a MaMuT viewer window open, and move the later close to the cells we tracked previously.
-Make sure the auto-linking mode is off {% include key content='press\|Shift\|L' %}, and start creating spots over a cell close to the first one.
+Make sure the auto-linking mode is off {% include key keys='Shift|L' %}, and start creating spots over a cell close to the first one.
 Try to follow it over time.
 You should see spots appearing in TrackScheme, under a special column on the right called `Unlaid spots`.
 The TrackScheme window should resembles this:

 <img src="/media/Bdv-MaMuT TrackSchemeUnlaidSpots.png" width="700"/>

 Normally, TrackScheme only displays the spots that belong in a track.
 Lonely spots that are not linked to anything when you launch TrackScheme are not shown.
 The spots you create after TrackScheme are however stacked under this special column.
 From there, you can attach them to an existing track or create a new one.

 Here is a way to do it.
-In TrackScheme using {% include key content='press\|Mousedrag' %} select all the spots in the unlaid column. {% include key content='press\|Right-click' %} somewhere in TrackScheme to make the pop-up menu appear.
+In TrackScheme using {% include key key='Mousedrag' %} select all the spots in the unlaid column. {% include key key='Right-click' %} somewhere in TrackScheme to make the pop-up menu appear.
 One of the menu item should be something like `Link 10 spots`.
 Choose this one.
 Each spots is then linked to the next one, frame by frame, and the links should appear in TrackScheme and in the MaMuT viewer.
 You just created a new track.

 ### Triggering re-layout and style refresh.